mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 <DataGrid columnVisibilityModel={{ status: false }} />
 ```

-> ⚠️The grid do not handle switching between controlled and not-controlled modes.
+> ⚠️The grid does not handle switching between controlled and uncontrolled modes.
 >
 > This edge case will be supported in v6 after the removal of legacy `hide` field.